edgelesssys/docs.edgeless.systems/marblerun/getting-started/quickstart.md

 ## Step 0.5: Install the CLI

-If this is your first time running MarbleRun, you will need to download the marblerun command-line interface (CLI) onto your local machine.
+If this is your first time running MarbleRun, you will need to download the MarbleRun command-line interface (CLI) onto your local machine.
 The CLI will allow you to interact with your MarbleRun deployment.

 To install the CLI, run: